 1.)
 Character development

 Both examples of the inner dialogue given above show character in a way that works well for the story.
-Think to yourself how does displaying an inner monologue good for the character.
+Think to yourself how does display an inner monologue good for the character.
 What is adding to the character that I can’t show anywhere else?

 2.)
 Great way to show perspective (POV)

 Having your character monologue is a great way to show their point of view or POV.
-It’s literally what there thinking.
+It’s literally what they’re thinking.
 You can show how situations make them feel on the inside.
 Which is relatable to most people.

 Exposition is something all writers struggle with.
 Inner monologuing gives a writer another way of spitting out exposition.
 This way you can separate the exposition throughout more characters if you count the voice inside your character’s head as a character itself.